jeferson-sb/portfolio/content/articles/understanding-the-wild-world-of-web-rendering-patterns.md

 When writing a server component you're limited to running things on the server, and no having access to the browser APIs or React client features such as: reactive state, context API or built-in hooks.

-Besides, you also need to think about distingush about server and "regular" components or _Client components_ when writing code that contains RSC.
+Besides, you also need to think about distinguish about server and "regular" components or _Client components_ when writing code that contains RSC.

 <img-lazy src="https://firebasestorage.googleapis.com/v0/b/portfolio-d3c7c.appspot.com/o/RSCs.png?alt=media&token=9cef035c-80d5-4354-b79f-04546ad00dff" width="870" height="500" fit="contain" />